The symptom of Shin Splints is pain with every step that worsens when walking quickly or running.

 Both muscles attach to the inside of the bones that form the foot’s medial arch and are involved in stabilizing the foot’s arch system.

-Optimally, the muscles that stabilize the foot’s arch system should fire prior to that foot’s ground contact in anticipation of the expected ground contact weight bearing and propulsion related forces.
+Optimally, the muscles that stabilize the foot’s arch system should fire prior to that foot’s ground contact in anticipation of expected ground contact weight bearing and propulsion related forces.
 This muscle firing optimizes the efficiency of the arch system with the least degree of damaging stress.

 Shin splints are usually caused by overuse, because of the following: